vladkinoman/just-my-notes/computer-science/operating-systems/linux/bash-and-terminal/viewing-contents-of-jar.md

 edu/princeton/cs/algs4/SegmentTree.class
 ```

+You can find whatever you want using the next command: `:vimgrep /int someFunction()/ ../**/*.java`[[link](https://stackoverflow.com/questions/20803550/find-files-with-grep-and-open-in-editor)].
+If you want to go back, press the following combination: `CTRL-^`[[link](https://stackoverflow.com/questions/19971023/how-to-go-back-to-previous-opened-file-in-vim)].

+> Also, there is an interesting way to print all the files you need from that archive but I couldn't find the script.
+Here is the info on how to do it with tar: [link](https://stackoverflow.com/questions/13983365/grep-from-tar-gz-without-extracting-faster-one).

 You can edit it and save (:x), too.

 Now, suppose you need to find a file, for example, "Stack".
 In normal mode you can search forwards by pressing `/` (or `<kDivide>`) then typing your search pattern [5].
 In our case this could be `/Stack`.
 Our cursor points out first occurrence of a word Stack.
 Press `Enter`.
 Now, we want to find the next occurrence.
 In order to do this press `*` button as it was mentioned in [5].

+> The other buttons would be next: `n` to search for the next occurrence or uppercase `N` to search in the opposite direction.
+Found this one [here](https://linuxize.com/post/vim-search/).

 Lets suppose that we want to sort .jar file in Vim editor.
 You can actually do it the following way: